buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 ![A track with two different forks on it](images/BuuKeeb/TraceFork.png)
 </p>

-The reason for this one is that the sharp bends created pockets that will cause the acid used during the etching of the copper to get trapped, and this risks damaging adjacent traces. *Supposedly*, modern PCB manufacturing has largely eliminated this issue, but the recommendation remains.
+The reason for this one is that the sharp bends create pockets that will cause the acid that's used during the etching of the copper to get trapped, which risks damaging the traces. *Supposedly*, modern PCB manufacturing has largely eliminated this issue, but the recommendation remains.

 If you recall from our keyboard matrix, we have lanes which cross over each other, but we don't want them to electrically connect.
 That is why we have 2 layers of copper, it lets us cross over tracks: